juliendrapeau/simulation-project-template/README.md

 ## Installation

 To use this template, the package manager `uv` is strongly recommended.
+The `pipx` installation is recommended.
 Installation can be done following [uv's documentation](https://docs.astral.sh/uv/getting-started/installation/).
 It is also recommended to use `docker`, which can be installed following [Docker's documentation](https://docs.docker.com/engine/install/). `snakemake` cannot directly run Docker images, so installing `apptainer` (primarily for testing and cluster use) is recommended.
 Follow [Apptainer's installation guide](https://apptainer.org/docs/admin/main/installation.html).

 ## Getting started